 We will also consider throughout moral and political arguments for more just globalization, keeping in view article 5 of the United Nations Millennium Declaration (September 8, 2000):

 |We believe that the central challenge we face today is to ensure that globalization becomes a positive force for all the world’s people.
 For while globalization offers great opportunities, at present its benefits are very unevenly shared, while its costs are unevenly distributed. […] Thus, only through broad and sustained efforts to create a shared future, based upon our common humanity in all its diversity, can globalization be made fully inclusive and equitable.|

 About the Freshman Inquiry Professor

-Christopher Carey, (PhD, The Arizona State University, 2008; JD, Southern Illinois University, 1995), is a former Deputy District Attorney and currently an Associate Professor in Portland State University’s School of Community Health and Interdisciplinary Program - University Studies.
+Christopher Carey, (PhD, Arizona State University, 2008; JD, Southern Illinois University, 1995), is a former Deputy District Attorney and currently an Associate Professor in Portland State University's School of Cummunity Health and Interdisciplinary Program-University Studies.
 He is a graduate of Arizona State University's Hugh Downs School of Human Communication where his focus was intercultural, organizational, and health communication.
-He has studied at the International Court of Justice in the Netherlands and his expertise extends to the application of international law with an emphasis on working with organizations and businesses to improve collaboration in intercultural settings.
+He has studied at the International Court of Justice in the Neatherlands and his expertise extends to the application of international law with an emphasis on working with organizations and businesses to improve collaborations in intercultural settings.
 He has worked with several groups within the field of human rights to develop strategic plans and collaboration strategies.

 He is the author of diverse publications ranging from human trafficking, development, and student engagement.
-When not learning about the world from his two children Eli and Lilah, he can be found wandering the woods and fishing the rivers of the Pacific Northwest.
+When he is not learning about the world from his two children, he can be found wandering the woods and fishing the rivers of the Pacific Northwest.